Mandelbrot Sets Generated from the Riemann Zeta Function

 (Iterations: 256)

-An animation zooms smoothly from the full view down to this spiral.
+The animation smoothly zooms from the full view down into this spiral.

-Replacing the quadratic map with an exponential still yields a Mandelbrot‑like set:
+Replacing the quadratic map with an exponential function also produces a Mandelbrot-like set:

 F(z) = ez